-- The proposers are required to enter a VLBI total time requested.
+- 1. This table assumes that each baseband is populated with a single spectral window (spw) centered on the baseband frequency. - Spectral line observations are offered only in Band 3 for Cycle 9 and are subject to the following restrictions: (i) only emission line targets sufficiently bright to allow active phase-up of the array using the line emission may be observed (see above); (ii) only a single baseband (spw1) will be recorded for VLBI; (iii) the tuning of spw1 will be fixed as specified in Table A-7 (see "Spectral line" in Section B.6 for additional details); however, the three non-VLBI spectral windows (spw2, spw3, spw4) may be flexibly configured in the OT with different tunings, spectral resolutions, and/or polarization setups subject only to ALMA's standard tuning restrictions. - Proposers are required to enter a VLBI total time requested.
 Here, they should enter the amount of time requested for ALMA (and not the total time requested to the GMVA/EHT networks, which may be longer).
 Note that this time must include overheads.
-For ALMA + GMVA or EHT the total observing time (including overheads and ALMA calibrations) is a factor of four (25% duty cycle) of the expected time on source. - ALMA's VLBI observing window in a given cycle will not exceed two weeks, so if multiepoch observations are requested, they must fit within that time frame and the total time request must be the aggregate time of all observations. - GMVA and EHT sites record data on a circular polarization basis, while ALMA records linear polarization products.
-A minimum of three observing hours is required to make an accurate linear to circular polarization transformation of the ALMA VLBI data.
+For ALMA + GMVA or ALMA+EHT the total observing time (including overheads and ALMA calibrations) is a factor of four times the expected time on source (i.e., a 25% duty cycle). - If multi-epoch observations are requested, they must fit within the two-week ALMA VLBI observing window and the total time request must be the aggregate time of all observations. - GMVA and EHT sites record data on a circular polarization basis, while ALMA records linear polarization products.
+A minimum of three observing hours are required to ensure accurate linear to circular polarization transformation of the ALMA VLBI data.

-For 3-mm VLBI, a proposal must have been submitted to the GMVA network by their 1 February 2021 deadline (see the GMVA website that also provides a sensitivity calculator).
+For 3-mm VLBI (both spectral and continuum experiments), a proposal must have been submitted to the GMVA network by their 1 February 2022 deadline (see the GMVA website that also provides a sensitivity calculator).
 Another sensitivity calculator is available at the European VLBI Network site.

-For 1.3-mm VLBI, the ALMA Observatory will forward the submitted proposals to the EHT network for technical assessment.
+For 1.3-mm and 0.87 mm continuum VLBI, the ALMA Observatory will forward the submitted proposals to the EHT network for technical assessment.
 Thus, proposers do not need to send their proposal to the EHT directly.